 - Pour in half of the mixture, and spread with the back of a spoon so that it covers the base of the pan.
 It will be quite thick.
 Avoid touching the mixture again and leave to cook on a medium high heat until the top layer has set and you start to see small air bubbles forming.
 At this point flip the pancake to cook the other side.
 This usually takes 4-5 minutes on one side and 3-4 minutes on the other.

 - Place on a baking sheet lined with baking parchment and top with swirls of the tomato sauce and the sliced Mozzarella cheese

 - Bake in the oven for 15 minutes until cheese is bubbling.
-Remove from oven and top with a handful of Rocket and serve.
+Remove from oven, top with a handful of rocket and serve.

 Simply top with roasted vegetables and spinach or a little soft plant based cheese.
 This dish contains around 20g protein per serving without cheese and 30g with cheese